Bubble Ghost: Ports

 The original Bubble Ghost was created by Christophe Andréani (design, programming) on an Atari ST computer.
 The game has been adapted for other computers throughout the world.

 Some years later, ERE Informatique was bought by Infogrames.
 Infogrames published a new version of Bubble Ghost with updated graphics, Bubble + (Bubble Plus).

 A Game Boy version was published in 1990.
-It was the first French game adapted for the Game Boy.
+It was the first French game adapted for the Game Boy, and one of the earliest games whose music was written by Hitoshi Sakimoto.